About Me

 Office: CoRE 417

-I am a Computer Science and Math student at the University of Vermont who loves complexity theory, probability, machine learning, unsupervised learning, neural networks, and AI ethics.
-When I'm not pouring over textbooks and papers or furiously writing on whiteboards, you can find me organizing student-centered AI ethics talks at UVM, cooking falafel or massaman curry, or volunteering for GirlsWhoCode in the Burlington, VT area.
+I am a Computer Science and Mathematics student at the University of Vermont who loves complexity theory, probability, machine learning, unsupervised learning, neural networks, and AI ethics.
+When I'm not poring over textbooks and papers or furiously writing on whiteboards, you can find me organizing student-centered AI ethics talks at UVM, cooking falafel or massaman curry, or volunteering for GirlsWhoCode in the Burlington, VT area.

 Week 1: May 27 - May 30

 Thank you to Prof. Sumegha Garg, Dr. Lazaros Gallos, and Lawrence Frolov for their mentorship and support throughout the program.
-Thank you also to Charles University in Prague and the DIMACS REU as a whole for their funding and accomodations.
-This was truly an unforgettable experience!
+Thank you also to Charles University in Prague and the DIMACS REU as a whole for their funding and accommodations.
+This work was supported by NSF grant CCF-2447342.